Kabzaa (2023 film)

-Kabzaa is a 2023 Indian Kannada-language period action gangster film written and directed by R. Chandru.
-The film features an ensemble cast of Upendra, Shiva Rajkumar, Kiccha Sudeepa, Shriya Saran, Sudha, Murali Sharma, Nawab Shah, Suneel Puranik, John Kokken, Dev Gill, Kabir Duhan Singh, Danish Akhtar Saifi, Kota Srinivasa Rao, and Posani Krishna Murali.
-In the film, Arkeshwara, an air force officer, enters the underworld due to unavoidable circumststances and revolves around his life between 1942.
+Kabzaa (transl.
+Possession/Conquest) is a 2023 Indian Kannada-language period action gangster film written and directed by R. Chandru.
+The film featured an ensemble cast of Upendra, Shiva Rajkumar, Kiccha Sudeepa, Shriya Saran, Sudha, Murali Sharma, Nawab Shah, Suneel Puranik, John Kokken, Dev Gill, Kabir Duhan Singh, Danish Akhtar Saifi, Kota Srinivasa Rao, and Posani Krishna Murali.
+In the film, Arkeshwara, an air force officer, enters the underworld due to unavoidable circumststances and revolves around his life between 1942 and 1986.

-Kabzaa was released on 17 March 2023 in Kannada, along with the dubbed versions of Hindi, Tamil, Telugu and Malayalam coinciding with the 48th birth anniversary of Puneeth Rajkumar.
-The film received negative reviews from critics and became a box-office bomb.
-The film grossed ₹34.5 crore against a budget of ₹120 crore.
-Despite the box office failure, a sequel titled Kabzaa 2 is announced to be under development.
+Kabzaa was theatrically released on 17 March 2023, coinciding with the 48th birth anniversary of Puneeth Rajkumar.
+It received negative reviews from critics and emerged as a box-office bomb.
+Despite its commercial failure, a sequel titled Kabzaa 2 was announced.

 Plot

 During the British rule in 1945, Amareshwara, a North Indian Maharaja and a freedom fighter, gets brutally killed by the British, where his wife Tulasi Devi (Sudha) and sons Arkeshwara and Sankeshwara, relocate to Amarapura and work as flag sellers.
 In 1971, Arkeshwara (Upendra) becomes an air force pilot, while Sankeshwara (Suneel Puranik) sacrifices his aspirations of joining the Air Force for his brother.
 Arkeshwara returns to Amarapura for a short holiday, where he spends time with his mother and girlfriend Princess Madhumati (Shriya Saran), who is the daughter of the head and maharaja of Amarapura, Veer Bahaddur (Murali Sharma).

 Amarapura has always been involved in gang wars between three gangsters: Khaleed (M. Kamaraj), Bagheera (Nawab Shah) and Malik (John Kokken).
 When CM Ghanshyam Pandey (Lakki Lakshman) learns about Veer Bahaddur's plan to nominate himself as a candidate for the CM, to regain power over the people, he hires Khaleed to create chaos in Amarapura, along with his son Sartaaj (Taaha Shah).
 Sartaaj begins the chaos until Sankeshwara kills him for shooting an old woman.
 Enraged, Khaleed kills and beheads Sankeshwara, which disturbs Arkeshwara and Tulasi.
 An enraged Arkeshwara later kills a police officer for insulting his family, upon which he is sentenced to prison and expelled from the Air Force.
 Later, Khaleed hires a dreaded gangster Bali (Danish Akhtar Saifi) to kill Arkeshwara in prison, but Arkeshwara kills Bali.